 IFRS 9 reflects all phases of the financial instruments project and replaces IAS 39 Financial Instruments: Recognition and Measurement and all previous versions of IFRS 9.
 The standard introduces new requirements for classification and measurement, impairment, and hedge accounting.
 IFRS 9 is effective for annual periods beginning on or after January 1, 2018, with early application permitted.
-The Company is currently evaluating the impact this standard is expected to have on its consolidated financial statements.
+The Company believes that there is no significant impact on the Company's consolidated financial statements.

-IFRS 15 Revenue from Contracts with Customers
+• IFRS 15 Revenue from Contracts with Customers